A strong (with photosynthetically active radiation) aquarium light is one of the most important pieces of equipment for planted tanks.

 Covers limited surface area.

-Is the Hygger the best cheap plant light?
+Is this Hygger the best affordable aquarium plant light?

 The Hygger LED light surprised me for a couple of reasons.